AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Logstash configuration files.md

     A codec is a type of data that is encoded or decoded.
 It can be used in both the input and output plug-ins.

     An input codec decodes data before the data enters the input plug-in.
 An output codec encodes data before the data leaves the output plug-in.
-If you use an input or output codec, you do not need the filter plug-ins for your Logstash pipeline.
+If you use an input or output codec, you do not need to specify filter plug-ins for your Logstash pipeline.

-    For more information about available codecs, see [Codec plug-ins](https://www.elastic.co/guide/en/logstash/7.4/codec-plugins.html).
+    For more information about available codecs, see [Codec plugins](https://www.elastic.co/guide/en/logstash/7.4/codec-plugins.html).

     Example: